sailoog/openplotter-documentation/en/optional.md

 ##Pressure/Temperature sensor
 ![](bmp180.png)

 Often, pressure and temperature sensors are on the same board.
-You will get graphs to monitor the weather.
+You will get graphs to monitor weather.

 ####Supported pressure/temperature sensors
 * BMP180